 - 1. A workweek beginning other than on Monday the last two (2) days of which shall be considered as the "first day off" and "second day off" respectively. - 2.
 A workweek beginning on Monday or any other day of the week depending upon shift assignment.
 Whenever a change in shift assignment results in an employee's having more than two (2) consecutive days off before beginning his or her new workweek, his or her "second day off" shall be the second and fourth days off, respectively.
 Over a period of four (4) weeks or more, no employee shall be required as a part of his or her regular workweek to work more than an average of forty (40) hours per week under this deviation. - 3.
 Such additional hours, including work on holidays, as may be required by public necessity or convenience. - 4.
 It is acknowledged that both parties understand that the City must comply with the regulations issued by the Air Quality Management District (AQMD).
 The implementation of a 4-10 or a 3-12 workweek will be at the discretion of the department head with the concurrence of the City Manager.
-The City and the BCEA agree to meet and confer on the rules under which a 4-10 or a 3-12 Plan would be implemented or removed. - A. The City of Burbank and the BCEA agree that the Helicopter Mechanic will be allowed to work a 4-10 schedule to be consistent with the Glendale Airport personnel.
+The City and the BCEA agree to meet and confer on the rules under which a 4-10 or a 3-12 Plan would be implemented or removed. - A. 4-10 Schedule: The City of Burbank and the BCEA agree that the Helicopter Mechanic will be allowed to work a 4-10 schedule to be consistent with the Glendale Airport personnel.
 The City of Burbank and the BCEA agree that the Forensic Specialist, fire prevention & fire clerical support staff, and Parking Control Officers will be allowed to work a 4-10 schedule.
 Both parties agree that the implementation and continuation of this alternate work schedule is solely at the discretion of the Police Chief/Fire Chief.
-With five (5) working days notice he can unilaterally change the schedule. - B. Personnel assigned to the Police Department Communications Center, Police Department Records Bureau, and the jail will be allowed to work a 3-12 schedule.
-This schedule is contingent upon the following components: - 1.
-Schedule shall result in no additional cost to the City. - 2.
-There shall be no working-out-of-class for scheduled vacant supervisory positions on payback Sundays.
-All other workingout-of-class will be paid based upon one "normal" working day (8 hours) or longer pursuant to Article II, Section I.1.A.
+With five (5) working days' notice, the Police Chief/Fire Chief can unilaterally change the schedule. - B. 3-12 Schedule: Personnel assigned to the Police Department Communications Center, Police Department Records Bureau, and the jail will be allowed to work a 3-12 schedule.